 The introduction of a child into a marriage changes things massively.
 One minute, you can leave the house whenever you want to grab a movie or have a meal.
 The next, you’re under the huge military operation of finding the time to even manage to leave the house.
 It’s an unavoidable change once you decide to procreate, and if anyone tells you that their marriage didn’t change, they’re not being honest with you or themselves.
-It’s up to you as a married couple to ensure that the changes that occur with the birth of a baby don’t end up with you discussing family law issues in the office of a lawyer.
+It’s up to you as a married couple to ensure that the changes that occur with the birth of a baby don’t end up with you discussing long distance marriages or family law issues in the office of a lawyer.
 Divorce is a huge step, and while a baby can change your marriage, it’ll only change it for the worst if you don’t work together.
-So, what are the most common changes in a marriage?
+So, what are the most common changes in a marriage after a baby?

 Next, the change of a baby in the house can make you forget to nurture your marriage.
 You put all your energy into raising a new baby that you forget you had each other first.
 If you can’t get out for a date, start planning indoor dates for when the baby sleeps.
 The time you spend just talking and being together can remind you why you embarked on this journey in the first place.

 The way to deal with this is to

 - Remember what you used to like doing together pre baby and do something similar or reminisce about old travels and experiences.

 - Remind each other what you love about each other and tell them you love them.